blog posts

 Bandwidth is the amount of data that can be transferred at one time.

 Regarding hosting, bandwidth is the maximum amount of data transferred each month or given period.
 Data transfer is the amount of data that is transferred between your site and your visitor’s browser.
-For example,r, your website homepage size is one megabyte, so whenever visitors visit your website homepage, their browser will download one megabyte of data.
-Based on file size and visits, the data transfer can be calculated.
+For example, if your website homepage size is one megabyte, then whenever visitors visit your website homepage, their browser will download one megabyte of data.
+The data transfer can be calculated based on file size and visits.

 How to keep track of bandwidth transfer